vijayanajay/stock_rule_based/docs/memory.md

 - **Issue**: Multiple test failures were traced back to structural flaws in the test harness, not the application logic itself.
     1.  **Flawed CLI Invocation**: A test in `test_cli_advanced.py` invoked the Typer CLI with an incorrect argument order (global options after the command), causing a framework `UsageError` (exit code 2) instead of testing the application's error handling (exit code 1).
     2.  **Non-Resilient Test Setup**: A help-text test in `test_cli_basic.py` failed because it was not self-contained and relied on filesystem state, causing the non-resilient part of the CLI callback to fail on config loading.
-    3.  **Resource Leaks in Fixtures**: The `test_persistence.py` suite had 17 teardown errors due to a `PermissionError` on Windows.
-The test fixture for creating temporary database files was not robust, leading to file handles being held open and preventing cleanup.
+    3.  **Resource Leaks in Fixtures**: The `test_integration_cli.py` fixture used manual `tempfile` and `shutil` calls, which led to a `PermissionError` on Windows during teardown because a database file handle was not released in time.
 - **Fix**:
     1. Corrected the CLI test invocation in `test_cli_advanced.py` to place global options before the command.
     2. Simplified the help test in `test_cli_basic.py` to test the main application's help text, which is more robust and does not depend on the filesystem.
-    3. Replaced the brittle `tempfile`-based fixture in `test_persistence.py` with pytest's standard `tmp_path` fixture, which guarantees proper resource management and cleanup.
+    3. Replaced the brittle `tempfile`-based fixture in `test_integration_cli.py` with pytest's standard `tmp_path` fixture, which guarantees proper resource management and cleanup.
 - **Lesson**: A project's test harness is part of its core structure and must be as robust as the application code.
     -   CLI tests must precisely mirror valid user invocation patterns.
     -   Tests should be self-contained and not rely on implicit filesystem state.
     -   Use framework-provided fixtures (like `tmp_path`) for resource management over manual implementations to avoid platform-specific issues like file locking.

 ## Test Harness Integrity: Configuration and Fixture Desynchronization (2025-07-22)
 - **Issue**: A large number of test failures were caused by a structural desynchronization between the application's `Config` Pydantic model and the test fixtures that create `config.yaml` files or instantiate `Config` objects.
 The `Config` model was updated with new required fields (`reports_output_dir`, `edge_score_threshold`), but several test cases were not updated, leading to widespread `ValidationError` during test setup.
 Additionally, some CLI tests used incorrect argument ordering for Typer, and help-text tests were not resilient.
 - **Fix**: